project-ecc/eccoin/doc/developer-notes.md

 *Currently only available on Linux*

-Bitcoin Unlimited can be compiled with the libtcmalloc allocation library and memory profiling tool.
+ECCoin can be compiled with the libtcmalloc allocation library and memory profiling tool.
 First install libtcmalloc either from source here https://github.com/gperftools/gperftools or via package manager:
 ```bash